societe-generale/ci-droid/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this gitLabProject
+about: Suggest an idea for this project
 ---

 **Is your feature request related to a problem?
 Please describe.**